-I, residing at

-Precinct Number

-and I circulated the attached or foregoing petition

-subsequent to such circulation; and that no pages have been added thereto.
+[, residing at Precinct Number · ··· under penalty of perjury, state that between the dates of and I circulated the attached or foregoing petition subsequent to such circulation; and that no pages have been added thereto.

 I circulated the petition and saw all signatures appended thereto, and that to the best of my knowledge and belief, they are the signatures of persons whose names they purport to be.